-SFDA has begun voluntary registration of foreign establishments that export food and feed products to Saudi Arabia with is no deadline for the registration.
-The registration process consists of nine steps for all types of establishments with the exception of slaughter houses that may require SFDA site inspections and approval as additional registration conditions.
-In any case, foreign establishments must first create their individual electronic account (E-Account) with SFDA by logging to http://frcs.sfda.gov.sa/Account/RegisterAccount.aspx and completing the electronic form.
+The SFDA has a voluntary registration system for foreign establishments that export food and feed products to Saudi Arabia.
+The SFDA system: "Foreign Establishment Registration Service" aims to ease the process of registration and accreditation of exporters, slaughterhouses, and factories of meat, chicken, and fish and all other food related producers.
+The registration process consists of nine steps for all types of establishments with the exception of slaughter houses.
+The requirements may include SFDA site inspections and approval as additional registration conditions.
+In any case, foreign establishments must first create individual electronic accounts (E-Account) with SFDA by logging into (Foreign Establishments) and completing the electronic form.
 Once the form is completed, the system will send an activation code to the registered company's email address.
-After receiving the activation code, the firm can choose one of the two options to active its E-Account: by clicking on the link sent in the SFDA's e-mail or by opening this link: http://frcs.sfda.gov.sa/Login
+After receiving the activation code, the firm can choose one of the two options to active its E-Account: by clicking on the link sent in the SFDA's e-mail or by opening this link (Login).